troglobit/mg/README.md

 --------

-This project maintains a set of patches on top of OpenBSD Mg, one of which is a GNU configure script to simplify building on multiple UNIX systems, as well as cross compilation to different targets.
-The project is almost completely self hosting, you only need a termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.
+This project maintains a set of patches on top of OpenBSD Mg, one of which is a standard GNU configure script to simplify building on various UNIX systems, as well as cross compilation to different targets.

+The project is almost completely self hosting, you need a 3rd party termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.

 On Debian/Ubuntu systems:

     sudo apt install libncurses5-dev

-Then build mg from the unpacked release tarball, the `configure` flags are optional, see `./configure --help` for a description:
+Then build mg from the unpacked release tarball:

     ./configure
     make